Jemeni11/TalesTrove/README.md

 > [!NOTE]
 >
-> You must enable Developer Mode in your browser.
+> You must enable Developer Mode in Chrome/Chromium.

 1. Go to the [Releases Page](https://github.com/Jemeni11/TalesTrove/releases).
 2. Download the file for your browser:
-   - For Chrome/Chromium: Download `extension-chrome.zip`
+   - For Chrome/Chromium: Download `chrome-mv3-prod.zip`
-   - For Firefox: Download `extension-firefox.xpi`
+   - For Firefox: Download `firefox-mv2-prod.zip`
 3. Install the extension:

    - Chrome and Chromium browsers: